 Another benefit of using catalog information to create listings is that sellers will be less likely to add incorrect details to their listings.
-Such details often conflict with the catalog information, confusing and discouraging buyers.
+Such details often conflict with the catalog information, possibly confusing and discouraging buyers.
 The more sellers adopt catalog information for their listings, the more consistent and reliable their listings will be.
-Sellers can still add their own descriptions, photos, and item specifics to enhance their listings.
-Buyers are then able to compare "apples to apples," and base their purchasing decisions on real differences between listings.
+Sellers can still add their own descriptions, photos, and complementary item specifics to enhance their listings.
+Buyers are then able to compare 'apples to apples', and base their purchasing decisions on real differences between listings.

-You can use the Catalog API to assist sellers in finding the products in the eBay catalog that correspond to items the sellers want to offer for sale.
-When corresponding products are found for seller items, the product information will be used to populate the item listings, and sellers won't have to enter those product details themselves.
+The Catalog API can be used to find the products in the eBay catalog that correspond to items that sellers want to offer for sale.
+Once a matching catalog product is found, the seller provides the catalog product identifier at listing/revision time, and the product information defined in the catalog product is used to populate the listing, including listing title, listing description, product aspects, and any stock photo(s).
+Sellers will not have to enter product aspects (aka item specifics) themselves, unless there are one or more item specifics that are unique to that specific item.
 This automates and dramatically speeds up the process of creating offers, and makes items easier for buyers to discover.

 The eBay catalog will eventually be a master database of all manufactured products that eBay sellers have listed or might list on eBay in the future (eBay is in the process of populating the database in phases).
 Each product (or product variation) in the catalog is uniquely identified by an eBay product ID (ePID), and possibly a brand and manufacturer part number (MPN) or a Global Trade Item Number (GTIN) such as a UPC, EAN, or ISBN.
 Other unique identifiers will be recognized in the future.